RAVENWOOD INFORMATION

-Ravenswood is a small mining town and locality in the Charters Towers Region, Queensland, Australia.
-It is approximately 40 kilometres south of Mingela and about 89 kilometres from Charters Towers.
-In the 2021 census, the locality of Ravenswood had a population of 297 people.
+Ravenswood is a quaint mining town located in the Charters Towers Region of Queensland, Australia.
+Situated approximately 40 kilometres south of Mingela and around 89 kilometres from Charters Towers, this small locality had a population of 297 according to the 2021 census.

 **History**